maxCodeVector/poke/README.md

 This is a program that help comparing two Texas poker.

-It support 5 cards, 7 cards with or without Laizi.
+It support 5 cards, 7 cards with or without ghost.